kashyap2702/k2/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained my classifier in th cell of .ipynb
-I trained a linear SVM using HOG features and color features in HSV color space.
+I trained a linear SVM using HOG features and color features in YCrCb color space.
 I was able to get around 99% test accuracy on training data.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I implemented a sliding window search in th cell of code.ipynb For searching I considered only lower half of frame.
 I searched with three window-sizes 64, 128, 192 and 75% over-lapping.
 For scales, I figured that 64 would detect far vehicles and 192 would detect near vehicles and 128 is for in between cars.
 For overlap, I tried several values like 50, 60, 70, 80, 65, 75 %.
 For 75% results was satisfying in quality and speed.

-![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?